parse-community/parse-dashboard/README.md

 ## App Background Color Configuration

 Parse Dashboard supports adding an optional background color for each app, so you can identify them easier in the list.
-To do so, you *must* use the configuration file, define an `backgroundColor` in it, parameter for each app.
+To do so, you *must* use the configuration file, define an `primaryBackgroundColor` and `secondaryBackgroundColor` in it, parameter for each app.
 It is `CSS style`.
 To visualize what it means, in the following example `backgroundColor` is a configuration file:

 ```json
 {